indie-mirror/indienet-docs/content/hallo.gent/_index.en.md

 <h2 style='color: black; font-size: 3vmax;'>Say hello to your friends, the city, and to the world.</h2>

-Hallo.gent empowers the citizens of the [City of Ghent](https://stad.gent) in Belgium with their own [federated personal web site](/site) at their own domain.
+Hallo.gent empowers the citizens of the [City of Ghent](https://stad.gent) in Belgium with their own [federated personal website](/site) (FPW) at their own domain.
 It’s the home of Hallobot, who guides you seamlessly through the process of registering, setting up, and getting onto your own site.

 Citizens use their personal sites to interact with each other, with the greater fediverse (e.g., Mastodon), and with the departments and services (like Gentinfo) provided by the city of Ghent.